JamesDLD/terraform/README.md

 ------------
 -   Use multiple Azure service principal through the provider AzureRm, [ticket raised here](https://github.com/terraform-providers/terraform-provider-azurerm/issues/1308)
     - Solution : usage of provider.azurerm v1.6.0
+-   Use condition to decide wether or not a NIC should be linked to a Load Balancer, [ticket raised here](https://github.com/terraform-providers/terraform-provider-azurerm/issues/1318)
+    - Solution : usage of function "compact" & bracelet to send empty list